DisneyHogg/homology_representation/README.md

 * notebooks were written in Jupyter,
 * to run the comparison against the BRR code the additional GAP package `kbmag` will need to be installed in the version of GAP Sage uses.

+### Remarks
+This code has been tested succesfully on Sage version 9.7 and 9.8, but is known to fail in version 10.7 due to changes in the GAP interface.
+If there if sufficient demand then this code should be versioned to allow consistency.

 ## Acknowledgements
 Not all the code contained in this repository is written by me.
 I had no part in writing `polyB.sage`; this was programmed by [Antonino Behn and Anita Rojas](https://github.com/rojas-ani/sage-routines) for the paper [*Adapted hyperbolic polygons and symplectic representations for group actions on Riemann surfaces*](https://doi.org/10.1016/j.jpaa.2012.06.030) by Antonio Behn, Rubí E. Rodríguez and Anita M. Rojas.
 I have included it here for ease of access, as I use it for comparison.